-This document provides you a readiness roadmap that will assist you to get started with Advanced Threat Analytics.
+This article provides you a readiness roadmap that will assist you to get started with Advanced Threat Analytics.

-ATA is comprised of the ATA Center, which you can install on a server, and ATA Gateways which you can install on separate computers or by using the Lightweight Gateway directly on your domain controllers.
+ATA is composed of the ATA Center, which you can install on a server, and ATA Gateways, which you can install on separate computers or by using the Lightweight Gateway directly on your domain controllers.
 Before you get up and running, it's important to make the following deployment decisions:

 |Hardware type||Physical, virtual, Azure VM|